 Thinking about buying a smartwatch?
 Wondering what the best smartwatch is?
 What matters most to you?
 Having something that looks great on your wrist?
 Or a device that is packed full of features and connects seamlessly to all the apps on your smartphone?

 Luckily, there are plenty of options out there these days that deliver both.
-If you own an Android phone, here are some of the best smartwatches for a high quality, feature rich, dangerously on-trend smartwatch.
+If you own an Android phone, here are some of the best smartwatches for high quality, feature-rich, dangerously on-trend smartwatch.

 Techradar rates the Galaxy Watch 3 not just as the best Android smartwatch out there, but the best smartwatch full stop.
 It’s not hard to see why.
 We’re used to Samsung and Apple slugging it out at the premium end of the smartphone market, and the Galaxy Watch v Apple Watch debate pretty much repeats the more of the same.

 The first thing you notice about the Galaxy Watch 3 is that it looks every inch a classic designer wrist watch, the sort of thing you wouldn’t mind wearing with your smartest outfit.
 But it is smart in plenty of other ways as well, letting you connect to and control a wide range of Android apps on your phone, and boasting a phenomenal 8GB extra storage on your wrist to boot.

 Best Smartwatch For Android 2: Samsung Galaxy Active Watch 2